Skip to main content

 • Provide the rationale where requests cannot be fulfilled.

-NHS Supply Chain Customer Services team receives orders to be raised and will then:
+Our Customer Services team will then:

 • Raise the order.

-• Notify the customer of the delivery date.
+• Notify you of the delivery date.

 Downloads ▼